Sabritas

 Sabritas, S. de R.L. de C.V. is a Mexican snack company owned by PepsiCo.
 They are best known for manufacturing potato chips.
-Sabritas is the Mexican name of Lay's, similar to Margaritas in Colombia or Walkers in the United Kingdom and Ireland.
+Sabritas is the Mexican name of Lay's, similar to Margarita in Colombia or Walkers in the United Kingdom and Ireland.

 History

 Sabritas was founded in 1943 by Pedro Antonio Marcos Noriega as Golosinas y Productos Selectos in Mexico City.
 It produced and sold potato chips, corn chips and snacks, and relied on a small distribution network which was mostly bicycle-based.
 The name is a portmanteau of Sabrosas y Fritas, which means Tasty and Fried (or Fried ones) in Spanish.

 In 1966, a year after Frito-Lay and Pepsi-Cola Company merged to form Pepsico, Sabritas was bought out.
 It started modernizing its processes and expanding its retail channel.

 In 2000, Sabritas made taco shells that inadvertently contained Starlink, a genetically modified corn that was not approved for human consumption.
 The contaminated flour was supplied by a mill in Texas.
 The shells were made on behalf of Kraft, which distributed them in Taco Bell-branded packages to supermarkets; Kraft recalled the taco shells when the Starlink was detected by Friends of the Earth.